Beloved Batman actor Kevin Conroy dies at 66 after battle with cancer - ExBulletin

 “Kevin’s warm heart, deliciously deep laugh and pure love of life will be with me forever,” Andrea Romano, the director who cast Conroy in the role, said in a statement.

-He also played the superhero in DC’s follow-up shows Batman Beyond, Justice League and Justice League Unlimited, in addition to several animated films, like the incredible Mask of the Phantasm.
+He also played the superhero in DC’s follow-up shows Batman Beyond, Justice League and Justice League Unlimited, in addition to several animated films, including The Incredible mask of fantasyand video games like Injustice and this yearMultiVersus (his last performance in the role).
 He portrayed a live-action version of the character in the 2019 Arrowverse Crisis on Infinite Earths crossover event.

-Earlier this year, Conroy wrote a deeply personal story for the2022 DC Pride Comic Book Anthology on how coming out as gay helped him find his voice as a Bruce Waynewhose crusade against crime is driven by the pain of witnessing the murder of his parents.
+Earlier this year, Conroy wrote a deeply personal story for the2022 DC Pride Comic Book Anthology on how the struggles he faced as an actor after coming out as gay helped him find his voice as a Bruce Wayne, whose crusade against crime is driven by the pain of witnessing the murder of his parents.
+The Batman DC comic book publisher paid tribute to Conroy by making this touching story free to read on its DC Universe Infinite comic book subscription service, he said on Friday.

 Actor Mark Hamill, who played the Joker in the 90s animated series and Arkham games, said in a tweet that he loved Conroy “loved a brother”.
 He also released a statement hailing him as a “brilliant actor”.